 · Socialize with puppies & the older dogs

-· Help us prepare for the training and also train dogs when we (and you) think you are ready
+· Help us prepare for the training and also train dogs if we see that you are motivated enough

 · Help us to pack for the races